oliverkwebb/ytmpv/README.md

 to extract only audio in Vorbis format, It will propmt for a name using `dmenu` and only start downloading after the name is given, Downloads default to the "$HOME/Music" Directory.
+- `SADA` Runs `ytfzf` on prompt, Preforms the XAUD action on the URL of the selected video

 ## Configuration
 Configuration can be done by changing the variables at the start of the code